mia-platform/documentation/docs/self_hosted/feature-toggle.md

 sidebar_label: Feature Toggle
 ---

-The console offers a section called [Feature Preview](/development_suite/user-settings/feature-preview.md) in the User section.
-The section allows to activate features that are still in preview by enabling a toggle.
+The console offers a section called [Feature Preview](/development_suite/user-settings/feature-preview.md) in the Project Settings and User section.
+These sections allows to activate features that are still in preview by enabling a toggle.

 ![feature preview](../development_suite/user-settings/img/enabling-feature-preview.png)